romunov/wolfexplorer/README.md

 It is also possible to plot pedigree tree.
 Once you've selected parentage data and selected a cluster ("family"), check `Plot pedigree` checkmark.

 ![](./img/parentage.png)
 You can draw MCP (maximum convex polygon) for selected animals by checking the `Show MCP` checkmark.
-If there's only one sample, a circlular polygon is drawn around that point.
+If there's only one sample, a circular polygon is drawn around that point.
 For two points, a buffer of 1 km is drawn around the straight line connecting the two points. *These two cases are not true MCPs but is a compromise between accuracy of MCP and visual display of limited number of points.* For three points or more, a MCP as one would expect is created.

 ![](./img/mcp.png)